rhopfer/rtairos/README.md

 Instead you can use the tools provided by ROS.
 The current version is also fully compatible with RTAI-Lab tools, but this will probably removed in future versions.

-RTAI-ROS was created as a part of my master theses in mechatronics at the [Institute of Robotics](http://www.robotik.jku.at/) at the [Johannes Kepler University Linz](http://www.jku.at/).
+RTAI-ROS was created as a part of my master thesis in mechatronics at the [Institute of Robotics](http://www.robotik.jku.at/) at the [Johannes Kepler University Linz](http://www.jku.at/).

 ## Installation